berylcczhang/TEST/doc/html/_sources/output.txt

 * ``PhotFilter2``
 * ``PhotFilter3``
 * ``...``
+* ``PhotFilter1_ex``: photometric value through filter 1 for the extincted spectrum, in the same units as ``PhotFilter1``; only present if SLUG was run with extinction enabled
+* ``PhotFilter2_ex``
+* ``PhotFilter3_ex``
+* ``...``

 If ``output_mode`` is ``ascii``, these data are output in a series of columns, with different trials separated by lines of dashes.
+The columns for photometry of the extincted spectrum are present only if extinction was enabled when SLUG was run.
+Entries for some filters may be left blank.
+If so, this indicates that the photon response function provided for that filter extends beyond the wavelength range covered by the provided extinction curve.
+Since the extincted spectrum cannot be computed over the full range of the filter in this case, photometry for that filter cannot be computed either.

 If ``output_mode`` is ``fits``, the data are stored as a series of columns in a binary table extension to the FITS file; the filter names and units are included in the header information for the columns.
+If SLUG was run with extinction enabled, in for each filter ``FILTERNAME`` there is a corresponding column ``FILTERNAME_ex`` containing the photometric value for that filter applied to the extincted spectrum.
+Some of these values may be ``NaN``; this indicates that the photon response function provided for that filter extends beyond the wavelength range covered by the provided extinction curve.
 In addition to the time and photometric filter values, the FITS file contains a column specifying the trial number for that entry.
 Both the ASCII- and FITS-formatted output should be fairly self-documenting.

 For binary output, the file is formatted as follows.
 The file starts with

 * ``NFilter`` (stored as ``ASCII text``): number of filters used
 * ``FilterName`` ``FilterUnit`` (``NFilter`` entries stored as ``ASCII text``): the name and units for each filter are listed in ASCII, one filter-unit pair per line
+* ``Extinct`` (``byte``): a single byte, with a value of 0 indicating that extinction was not enabled for this run, and a value of 1 indicating that it was enabled

 This is followed by a series of entries of the form

 * ``Time`` (``double``)
 * ``PhotFilter`` (``NFilter`` entries of type ``double``)
+* ``PhotFilter_ex`` (``NFilter`` entries of type ``double``); only present if ``Extinct`` is 1.
+Note that some values may be ``NaN`` if photometry could not be computed for that filter (see above).

 There is one such record for each output time, with different trials ordered sequentially, so that all the times for one trial are output before the first time for the next trial.